 Damaged Crown

-Fillings are materials that are used to build your tooth back up after a cavity has been removed.
-A dental crown is made of porcelain, zirconia, or metal that is used to wrap around weakened teeth to prevent fracture.
-Sometimes fillings and crowns will fall out.
+Fillings are materials used to build your tooth back up after removing a cavity.
+A dental crown is made of porcelain, zirconia, or metal wrapped around weakened teeth to prevent fracture.
+But sometimes, fillings and crowns will fall out.
 In most cases, decay caused by cavities will form underneath the filling or crown and cause them to dislodge from your tooth.

-Often times the exposed tooth surface will be very sensitive to temperature, pressure, or air.
-If you lose a crown try to keep the crown in a safe place, it may be able to be reused.
-However, if there is decay that has occurred on the tooth the crown will not be able to be reused.
-If you wait a long time before you replace your crown the adjacent teeth will start shifting and taking up the space that your crown use to be in, preventing you from being able to fit the most optimum shape crown into the area.
+The exposed tooth surface is often very sensitive to temperature, pressure, or air, so you should schedule an appointment as soon as possible.
+If you lose a crown, try to keep it in a safe place; it may be able to be reused.
+However, the crown cannot be reused if decay occurs on the tooth.
+If you wait a long time before you replace your crown, the adjacent teeth will start shifting and taking up the space that your crown used to be in, preventing you from being able to fit the most optimum-shaped crown into the area.

 Most common reasons:

--Cavities under the filling or crown that has caused underlying structure to be soft
+-Cavities under the filling or crown that have caused the underlying structure to become soft

 -Pain when chewing or eating

--Apply a small amount of clove oil to area of tooth, this will give you some pain relief.
+-Apply a small amount of clove oil to the tooth; it will provide some pain relief.
 Clove oil is available over the counter at most drug stores.

--You can go to your local drug store and buy temporary cement to cement back on your crown.
-If you feel that the area is swollen and hurts, do not use temporary cement to put on the crown.
-This will cause a more serious infection.
+-You can go to your local drugstore and buy temporary cement to put back on your crown.
+Do not use temporary cement if the area is swollen and hurting; this could cause a more serious infection.

 -X-rays will be taken of the affected tooth